Transportation Benefit District

 The TBD was established December 27, 2016.

-Proposition No. 1 - Sales Tax for Street Improvements will be on the November 2017 General Election Ballot.
+Proposition No. 1 - Sales Tax for Street Improvements passed on the the November 2017 General Election Ballot.

 - The TBD provides an important source of revenue to catch up on the backlog of needed street maintenance.